nitin-dominic/NR/_posts/2026-03-27-ROS_Robotics_Strawberry.md

 ## 2. Training the Strawberry Detection Model

 <div style="background-color:#cce5ff; border-left:6px solid #004085;
-padding:12px 16px; border-radius:4px; margin:1em 0; color:#000000;">
-  <strong>ℹ️</strong>Note: This is the most important and time-consuming part.
+padding:12px 16px; border-radius:4px; margin:1em 0; color:#000000;"> <strong>ℹ️</strong>Note: This is the most important and time-consuming part.
 The quality of your dataset directly determines how well the robot detects strawberries.
 However, to save time, I have provided `strawberry.pt` file which you'll have to move to a particular destination in order to invoke detection which will then trigger picking nodes of the robotic arm.
 I have discussed this in [5](#5-how-the-picking-pipeline-works).
 </div>

 I trained a custom YOLOv11n (nano for Raspberry Pi) model with two classes: `ripe` and `unripe` uisng the dataset from [Roboflow](https://universe.roboflow.com/eric-z0ptd/strawberry_picking_2).
 However, within the repo that you'll clone, I have already provided `strawberry.pt` file to get started.
 I trained my own model with custom hyperparameters.
 With the interest of space within this `Blog`, I am not going explain in detail on how to train a YOLO-based vision model for detection purpose.
 If you encounter any issues, please reach out to me or pull an issue.

-Your `strawberry_data.yaml` should look like this.
-Make sure when you're training, this `.yaml` file lives inside the main dataset folder where `test`, `train`, and `'valid` folders are.
+Your `strawberry_data.yaml` should look like this (below).
+Make sure when you are training your own YOLOv11n model, this `*.yaml` file lives inside the main dataset folder where `test`, `train`, and `valid` folders are present.

 ```yaml
 train: ../train/images